CAPPAGH National Orthopeadic Hospital

 Home | Clinics & Services | Sports & Exercise Medicine

-Our medical consultants are well-known and highly regarded in the world of Irish and international sports medicine.
-Having enjoyed accomplished sporting careers in their youth, they are acutely aware of the physical, psychological, personal and professional impact an injury can have on the individual.
-Weekly clinics assess and treat athletes of all levels including members of high-profile sporting bodies that include Gaelic Athletic Association (GAA), Irish Rugby Football Union (IRFU), and the Football Association of Ireland (FAI).
+Our weekly clinics assess and treat athletes of all levels, including members of high-profile sporting bodies such as the Gaelic Athletic Association (GAA), the Irish Rugby Football Union (IRFU), and the Football Association of Ireland (FAI).

-Our principal objective is to ensure patients make a full and fast recovery so that they can return to activity and succeed in their sporting ambitions.
+Our principal objective is to ensure patients make a full and speedy recovery to succeed in their sporting ambitions.

-The Department is led by Consultants in Sports and Exercise Medicine, and a Clinical Specialist Physiotherapist, and a team of Registrars, who work collaboratively to treat simple and complex conditions that impact sports participation and performance.
+The Department is led by Consultants in Sports and Exercise Medicine, and a Clinical Specialist Physiotherapist, and a team of Registrars, who work collaboratively to treat simple and complex conditions impacting sports participation and performance.

 The team is made of